Hudaibia/Hudaibia/README.md

 - 👋 Hi, I’m @Hudaibia
 - 👀 I’m interested in ...SwiftUi , Solidity and Sketch
-- 🌱 I’m currently learning ...Soloidity
+- 🌱 I’m currently learning ...Solidity
-- 💞️ I’m looking to collaborate on  , SwiftUi and blockchain.
+- 💞️ I’m looking to collaborate on  web 3 security. .
 - 📫 How to reach me ...

 <!---